Fleckism/SecurityPlus/SecurityPlus/08 A Identity and Account Types.md

 ### Onboarding

 Onboarding at the HR level is the process of welcoming a new employee to the organization.
 The same sort of principle applies to taking on new suppliers or contractors.
 Some of the same checks and processes are used in creating customer and guest accounts.
 As part of onboarding, the IT and HR function will combine to create an account for the user to access the computer system, assign the appropriate privileges, and ensure the account credentials are known only to the valid user.
-These functions must be integrated, to avoid creating accidental configuration vulnerabilities, such as IT creating an account for an employee who is never actually hired.
+These functions must be integrated, to avoid creating accidental configuration [[vulnerability|vulnerabilities]], such as IT creating an account for an employee who is never actually hired.
 Some of the other tasks and processes involved in onboarding include:

 -   **Secure transmission of credentials**—creating and sending an initial password or issuing a smart card securely.
 The process needs protection against rogue administrative staff.
 Newly created accounts with simple or default passwords are an easily exploitable backdoor.
 -   **Asset allocation**—provision computers or mobile devices for the user or agree to the use of bring-your-own-device handsets.